Haliburton House Museum

 Hours Of Operation

-414 Clifton Ave, Windsor, Bay of Fundy & Annapolis Valley
+424 Clifton Avenue, Windsor, Bay of Fundy & Annapolis Valley

-The revered collection of hockey artifacts is conveniently located in the Haliburton House Museum and just down the road from Long Pond, the Cradle of Hockey where modern day ice hockey began.
+Windsor is renowned for its place in sport as the Birthplace of Hockey®.
+Travel back in time and history with a visit to the Birthplace of Hockey Museum.
+The collection of revered hockey artifacts is conveniently located in the Haliburton House Museum, which is just down the road from Long Pond, the Cradle of Hockey where modern-day ice hockey began.

 Facilities / Services